-The actuarial valuation was made in 2020 and 2018 by an independent actuary.
-The retirement benefit obligation amounted to P1.5 million and P0.8 million as of December 31, 2020 and 2019, respectively, and are presented as Pension Liabilities in the statements of financial position.
+The actuarial valuation was made in 2021 and 2020 by an independent actuary.
+The retirement benefit obligation amounted to P1.5 million as of December 31, 2021 and 2020, and are presented as Pension Liabilities in the statements of financial position.